 However, pulling funds out of a 401(k) to open an annuity may or may not be the best option for you.
 Here's a look at both sides:

-When should I buy an annuity with my 401(k) balance?
+When should you buy an annuity your 401(k) balance?

 In some cases, moving your retirement savings from a 401(k) plan to an annuity is an excellent idea, particularly if you're concerned about running out of money in retirement.
 As noted, an annuity's regular income stream can help you have money coming into your household for as long as you're alive.